Emperor Rosko: Offshore radio

 He joined Radio Caroline, a pirate radio station broadcasting from a ship off the coast of Britain, in April 1966.
-There, his American-influenced quick presentation style soon made him one of the station's best-loved DJs.
+There, his American-influenced fast-paced presentation style soon made him one of the station's best-loved DJs.
 He was often joined on air by his mynah bird Alfie.
 After his time at Radio Caroline, speaking fluent French, he presented for French-language stations Radio Monte Carlo and Radio Luxembourg as "Le Président Rosko".

 Rosko compered the Stax/Volt Tour of Europe in 1967 and can be heard introducing Booker T. & the M.G.'s, the Bar-Kays, Carla Thomas, Eddie Floyd, Sam & Dave, and Otis Redding on the two-album set The Stax/Volt Tour in London, recorded at the Finsbury Park Astoria (later the Rainbow Theatre) on 17 March 1967.
 It is Rosko who can be heard introducing Redding and encouraging the crowd to chant and spell his name on Redding's album Live in Europe, recorded on 17 March and 21 March 1967.

 Return to Radio Caroline

-On January 9, 2023, it was announced that Rosko was to re-join Radio Caroline.
-In a statement on their website the station stated that Rosko will present monthly breakfast shows under the Radio Caroline North link up with Manx Radio.
+In January 2023, it was announced that Rosko was to re-join Radio Caroline.
+In a statement on their website the station stated that Rosko would present monthly breakfast shows under the Radio Caroline North link-up with Manx Radio.

 BBC career

 As a disc jockey with BBC Radio 1 at its launch in September 1967, Rosko initially recorded shows in France for the Midday Spin programme.
 On his first Midday Spin show, Rosko introduced himself with "I am the Emperor, the geeter with the heater, your leader, your groovy host from the West Coast, here to clear up your skin and mess up your mind.
 It'll make you feel good all over."
 He highlighted the new Motown, reggae and rock music.

 Rosko moved to the UK in 1968 and from 1970 presented Radio 1's Friday Roundtable, in which new records were reviewed by a panel of guests.
 He also presented in a Saturday lunchtime slot.
 Together with fellow Radio 1 DJ Dave Lee Travis, he launched the first mobile discothèque, the "Rosko International Roadshow".
 He stayed with Radio 1 until September 1976, when he left for America to rejoin his father, who was suffering from Parkinson's disease.
 Around 1975, he briefly hosted Crackerjack on BBC Television with Little & Large.
 During that year he also presented a few editions of Top of the Pops, including the edition broadcast on 10 April.

 When Rosko returned to Europe, he was heard via recorded shows on Radio Luxembourg.
-In 1981 he returned to Radio 1 for a 13-week Sunday series of shows, and continued to broadcast at weekends during the Summer for four years until left Radio 1 in 1982.
+In 1981 he returned to Radio 1 for a 13-week Sunday series of shows, and continued to broadcast at weekends during the Summer for four years.
 In 1988, he returned to Radio 1 to help celebrate the 21st birthday of the station.
 In 1992, he helped celebrate the station's 25th birthday with a special broadcast, before joining Virgin Radio 1215 in April 1993.